Frequently Asked Questions

 About KYZATREX®

-KYZATREX is designed to simplify testosterone replacement therapy for your patients.
-Find answers to some of the most common questions so you can confidently introduce KYZATREX to your practice.
+KYZATREX is designed to simplify testosterone replacement therapy.
+Explore answers to common clinical questions to better support your patients and optimize treatment decisions.

 KYZATREX is an FDA-approved oral testosterone for men who have low or no testosterone levels due to certain medical conditions.